Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

-Let us highlight important open problems in the field and related to this manuscript: \begin{itemize} \item Problem~(A): Provide general necessary and sufficient conditions for an unspecified single-copy state $\vr_{\vec{\theta}}$ to attain the equivalence $\mathcal{C}_{\rm MI} (\vr_{\vec{\theta}}) = \mathcal{C}_{\rm QCR} (\vr_{\vec{\theta}})$, i.e., equivalently $\mathcal{Q}(\vr_{\vec{\theta}}) = 0$.
+For readers' convenience, let us highlight important solved and open problems in the field and related to this manuscript: \begin{itemize} \item Problem~(A): Provide general necessary and sufficient conditions for an unspecified single-copy state $\vr_{\vec{\theta}}$ to attain the equivalence $\mathcal{C}_{\rm MI} (\vr_{\vec{\theta}}) = \mathcal{C}_{\rm QCR} (\vr_{\vec{\theta}})$, i.e., equivalently $\mathcal{Q}(\vr_{\vec{\theta}}) = 0$.
 This problem asks about the \textit{existence} of POVM measurements to achieve the equivalence.
-This is considered one of the five open problems in quantum information theory~\cite{horodecki2022five}.
+This is considered one of the five open problems in quantum information theory (see Problem 3 and discussion in Ref.~\cite{horodecki2022five}).